SNOUK DESIGN NOTES BLOG

 -

-Crafted universe and different faction-based unique characters to populate the game world.
+Crafted different faction-based unique characters to populate the game world.

 -